 Who issues those mighty documents?
 Passports from the United States and United Kingdom can get you into a lot of places, but they're only tied for fifth along with several other countries.
 Japan is the most powerful passport in the world with an impressive 190 countries.

 Many countries do fall just behind them, though.
 A passport from Singapore can unlock 189 countries without a pre-approved visa, while Germany, France and South Korea are tied for third place with 188 countries.
 Denmark is in fourth place with access to 187 countries, a ranking shared with Finland, Italy, Sweden and Spain.
 Many countries' passports fall in the 170 to 150 range.

-Afghanistan issues the weakest passport on Earth.
-Afghans can visit just 28 countries without first acquiring a visa.
-Passports from Iraq, Somalia, and Pakistan rank just barely ahead.
+Afghanistan issues the index's weakest passport.
+Afghans can visit just 24 countries without first acquiring a visa.
+Passports from Iraq, Pakistan, Syria and Somalia rank just barely ahead.

 If you hold a diplomatic passport, the world is your oyster.
 Issued to government representatives and diplomats who travel on official state business, these passports often allow holders to avoid standard immigration and customs checkpoints altogether.

 Over the past decade, U.S. citizens have been required to use a passport for any travel beyond the 50 states and territories.
 But not everyone needs one to cross national borders.
 People whose home countries issue an EU-compliant ID card can skip around the European Union without one.

 Some other ID cards can replace a passport.
 An APEC Business Travel Card grants entry to any of the 21 APEC (Asia-Pacific Economic Corporation) member states.
 The NEXUS card, intended for low-risk citizens who travel frequently between the United States and Canada, can scoot you across that line.